Earth Day 2025

 Your goals should come from your heart.

 What do you really want?
 I’m not asking what you should be doing, because we all know what we “should” be doing, right?
-Minimalist Courtney Carver wrote, “Instead of making the new year about everything you want to change, make it about everything you love.”
-She offers many suggestions in that article including setting a goal of subtracting something you’re doing.
+Focus less on the things you think you should change and more on the things you love and desire for your life.
 What can you remove from your life that isn’t adding value?

 Start small.